-With that in mind, the self-petitioner in a VAWA case will need to gather credible, detailed evidence that he or she (or his or her child) has experience such abuse by the U.S. citizen or lawful permanent resident (LPR) spouse or parent.
+With that in mind, self-petitioners in a VAWA case will need to gather credible, detailed evidence showing that they (or their children) have experienced such abuse by the U.S. citizen or lawful permanent resident (LPR) spouse or parent.

 Realize, however, that proving a VAWA case also involves gathering documents proving other matters, such as the citizenship or LPR status of the petitioner, the existence of a good faith marriage, and more.
 A lawyer can help; and many nonprofit organizations offer low-cost legal assistance.